NestScale Blog

 Example

-Applying the linear multi-touch attribution model, all 4 touchpoints including blog post, targeted ad, account sign up and promo email will get equal credit (25%) for the final purchase.
+Applying the linear multi-touch attribution model, all 4 touchpoints including blog post, targeted ad, account sign-up, and promo email will get equal credit (25%) for the final purchase.

-Time decay attribution framework
+Time decay attribution model

 What it is

 Along the customer journey, there are various touchpoints that a customer encounters.
 However, as time goes on, the influence of the earlier touchpoint might gradually wear off.
-Due to this notion, the Time Decay Attribution model allocates more credit to the touchpoints closer to the conversion stage and less to those at the beginning of the customer journey.
+Due to this notion, the Time decay attribution model allocates more credit to the touchpoints closer to the conversion stage and less to those at the beginning of the customer journey.

 When to use